apache/trafficcontrol/docs/source/api/deliveryservice_stats.rst

 		:value: The value of the requested ``metricType`` at the time given by ``time``.
 This will always be a floating point number, unless no data is available for the data interval, in which case it will be ``null``

 :source:  A legacy field meant only for plugins that override this endpoint to name themselves.
 Should always be "TrafficStats".

+	.. deprecated:: 1.4
+		As this has no known purpose, developers are advised it will be removed in the future.

 :summary: An object containing summary statistics describing the data series

 	:average:                The arithmetic mean of the data's values